Women in Italian neorealism: French New Wave

 Stylistically, the French New Wave adopted technical aspects e.g. amateur actors, experimental editing, naturalist mise-en-scene from Italian Neorealism.
 The New Wave auteurs also adopted the Neorealists' desire to explore the socio-cultural issues that existed in society, including those regarding gender and the role of women.
 The concept of a woman being "freed" from some form of societal constraint was a theme that linked the French New Wave with the Italian Neorealists.
 Despite not directly adopting the major Neorealist tropes of gender, New Wave auteurs explored ideas around the "mobilised female gaze."
-Popularised by Rosselini in his road film La Strada, this intersection of the concept of wandering and the feminine experience, is depicted in a significant French New Wave film: Agnes Varda's 1962 film Cleo from 5 to 7.
+Popularised by Fellini in his road film La Strada, this intersection of the concept of wandering and the feminine experience, is depicted in a significant French New Wave film: Agnes Varda's 1962 film Cleo from 5 to 7.
 The protagonist's constant roaming of the Parisian streets and moments of self-reflection, under a dominantly masculine gaze, is interpreted to be a "walk of emancipation."
 Similarly to Fellini's "Nights of Cabiria", the complexity of character that arises from the male-female dynamic, and its relationship with a woman's liberated identity, is a marker of the Neorealist influence on this film.